occitech/magento-checklist/README.md

 magento-checklist
 =================

-Acceptance tests to ensure a Magento instance matches ours quality criteria
+Acceptance tests to ensure a Magento instance matches our quality criteria